-On your Home screen, you can view menu icons at the bottom of the screen.
-Menu icons provide easy, one-touch access to the functions you use the most.
+On your Home screen, you can view the Quick Keys icons at the bottom of the screen.
+These icons provide easy, one-touch access to the functions you use the most.

-- Touch the Phone icon to bring up the touch screen dialpad to make a call. - Touch the Contacts icon to open your contacts. - Touch the Messaging icon to access the messaging menu and create a new message. - Touch the Browser icon to access to the internet - Touch the Apps icon to display all of your installed applications.
+- Touch the Phone icon to bring up the touch screen dialpad to make a call. - Touch the Messaging icon to access your messages and create a new message. - Touch the Web icon to access to the internet. - Touch the Camera icon to open the camera application. - Touch the Apps icon to display all of your installed applications.
 To open any application, simply touch the icon in the applications list.